purplesprinklesdev/censusProject_CSDS341/README.md

 - `./main.py` to start the CLI

 - You should now see a prompt that says `Enter Command:`

+- Type "q" and hit enter to quit, and next you should get an API key set up

 #### Windows, MacOS, Other Linux Distros